cherotwokibet/shamiri/README.md

 # Shamiri
-Frontend Test for Shamiri Institute.
-Created the required 3 screens using React Native Framework.
+Created the required 3 screens using React Native Framework for Shamiri Institute.

 ### Software prerequisites